divyarajsinhsindhav/MiniURL-API/README.md

 2. Install dependencies with `npm install`.
 3. Set up your environment variables (e.g., database connection, JWT secret).
 4. Run the server with `npm start`.

+## Redis

+Redis is used in this API for caching purposes.
+It helps improve the performance by storing frequently accessed data in memory, reducing the need to repeatedly query the database.

+### Setting Up Redis

+1. Install Redis on your machine.
+You can follow the instructions from the [official Redis website](https://redis.io/download).
+2. Ensure Redis is running on its default port (6379).
+3. In the `.env` file, add the following variable:

 ## Setting Up Environment Variables